ki3v/xtramtest/README.md

 [Supersoft/Landmark Diagnostic ROM's for IBM 5150/5155/5160/5162/5170](https://www.minuszerodegrees.net/supersoft_landmark/Supersoft%20Landmark%20ROM.htm)

-This ROM currently only works with IBM MDA (and compatible) cards and IBM CGA (and compatible) cards.
-It will not work with EGA or VGA (and compatible cards.)
-This is something that may be added in the future, but EGA/VGA type cards usually require their own BIOS routines to initialize, which usually require working RAM.
+When using in the system BIOS ROM socket, this ROM currently only works with IBM MDA (and compatible) cards and IBM CGA (and compatible) cards.
+It will not work with EGA or VGA (or compatible) cards.
+EGA/VGA type cards require their own BIOS routines to initialize, which requires working RAM in the lowest bank.

+I have successfully run the XTRAMTEST ROM in option ROM mode with only an EGA card installed, but your experience may vary.
+See below.

 #### As system BIOS replacement in the IBM PC 5150